...

 Even my high school teacher was okay with the fact I could barely make it around the track.

-My lovely wife Dew made delicious biscuits and gravy, grits, enchiladas, blueberry cobblers.
+My lovely wife Dew made delicious biscuits, gravy, grits, enchiladas, and blueberry cobblers.

 Damn!
 She made me lick my fingers after each meal.